DianaZawislak/dianazawislak/README.md

 # Hello World !!!! :earth_americas: :poland: :us:

 I am a highly motivated and enthusiastic Computer Science graduate with a Master's degree from NJIT.
 My academic background has equipped me with a deep understanding of computer systems and software engineering principles.
+I am also a memeber of Women in Cyber Security (WiCyS) and participant of SANS CTF.

 As a lifelong learner, I am constantly expanding my skills and knowledge in web development systems and software engineering tools such as
 - Node.js